 Presence Over Perfection

 What I’ve learned over the years is that there is no secret to work life-balance.
-As a wife, mom, corporate executive, and now startup cofounder, work-life balance is less about balance and more about being present over perfect.
+As a wife, mom, corporate executive, salon owner, and now startup cofounder, work-life balance is less about balance and more about being present over perfect.
 What works for me is embracing a simple, full life that prioritizes a bit of adventure, good rest, moments of silence, prayer, and quality time with my loved ones.
 It’s about keeping the main things the main things.

 – Courtney Caldwell, Cofounder of ShearShare